Lines of text swam before Harry’s eyes. He blinked, then squeezed them shut.

 ‘It will not go away,’ Salazar murmured.
 ‘You will have to destroy the horcrux.
 You will have to face and kill Voldemort.
 You will have to convince or fool Dumbledore into believing you are no longer a horcrux.’
 A small smile crossed his lips.
 ‘Then you can close your eyes and dream of France, Harry.’

 Harry sighed.
 ‘Whatever it takes, I suppose.’
 He drummed his fingers on the desk.
 ‘My NEWTs will have to be taken early, then.
 I need those to be able to leave Hogwarts without causing a stir.
-And that horcrux.’
+And then there’s that horcrux…’

 ‘Crabbe, Goyle, Nott, the Lestranges, and probably others I don’t know about.’
 Harry grimaced.
 ‘It won’t be easy to prise anything out of them, Voldemort has all his servants hidden away somewhere.’

 ‘Not for long.
 The storm will break soon.
-Study for your NEWTs over the summer while you wait for the war to begin.’
+Study for your NEWTs over the summer while you wait for the war to begin, then get out of Dumbledore’s noose.’
 Salazar tapped a gentle staccato upon his serpent’s spine with his fingertips.
 ‘When the war comes, you can hover in its shadow.
 Pick off the members of Voldemort’s inner circle to find the horcrux, bleed his strength away, then face him and kill him however you can.’

 ‘I do not know the man.’
 Salazar’s lip curled.
 ‘But I cannot say I like him, not from what you’ve told me, nor from what Tom did.
 Sometimes, you have to do a little evil to serve a greater good.
 Albus Dumbledore seems to know this well, but he manipulates others into dirtying their hands to keep his clean.
 Trick him if you can, kill him if you must.’